jmcerrejon/misapuntesde/src/2019/10/connect-to-shared-folders-on-raspberry-pi-from-macos-using-the-afp-protocol.md

 ---
 id: 916
 title: Connect to shared folders on Raspberry Pi from macOS using the AFP protocol
+description: Connect to shared folders on Raspberry Pi from macOS using the AFP protocol
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2019-10-09 17:40:00